 For much of my life, I have had eating habits which were not healthy.
 I love pastries.
 Back before I ‘got religion’ I would think nothing of eating a scone for dessert.
 This was following a meal of 1500 to 2000 calories.
 It is no surprise that I ballooned up at my worst to the 220 pound area with a plus 40 inch waist.
 You can read about How I lost 50 pounds in 52 weeks.

 What’s the trick?
 The photograph is one of my scones.
 It comes from a little coffee house in Chicago called The 3rd Coast.
 They make them there, so it is impossible to get a good calorie count.
 The scone weighs more than 8 ounces and is loaded with scrumptious dark chocolate chips.
-I am guessing that a single scone must be close to 500 calories.
+I am guessing that a single scone must total close to 500 calories.
 The Lose it! app puts the Jamba Juice Orange Chocolate scone at 380 calories.

 So, how can I enjoy eating a sinful delight like this and still maintain my weight?
 Well, I have altered my eating habit as follows.
 I take the scones home and cut each one into at least quarters or fifths.
-I take a fifth and put it in the toaster oven while wrapping up the remainder for another day.
+I take one section and put it in the toaster oven while wrapping up the remainder for another day.
 It toasts up lovely and I am able to enjoy several luscious bites every day without packing on a lot of empty calories or fats or feeling bloated and overfed afterward.
 I figure I am getting around 100 to 125 calories instead of the 500 I used to consume.

 So now you know a way to halve your cake and eat it too.